Shikhar1912/LitSchoolDash/front-end/SUPABASE_SETUP.md

 CREATE POLICY "Allow public read access" ON social_links FOR SELECT USING (true);
 CREATE POLICY "Allow public read access" ON endorsements FOR SELECT USING (true);
 CREATE POLICY "Allow public read access" ON epics FOR SELECT USING (true);
+CREATE POLICY "Allow public read access" ON competitions FOR SELECT USING (true);
 CREATE POLICY "Allow public read access" ON highlights FOR SELECT USING (true);
 CREATE POLICY "Allow public read access" ON interests FOR SELECT USING (true);